 IRS demands and deadlines are not set in stone, which could be detrimental to your client.
 You are not required to agree with the IRS auditor on all timelines and documentation requirements.

 Many tax accountants approach an audit from a “compliance” perspective rather than an “advocacy” one.
 Remember that the goal of an audit is to walk out with as little examination change as possible and to make the process as quick and easy for the client as possible.
+This can be a scary and confusing time for your clients, so you need to make sure that they have someone in their corner who is helping to resolve this problem as efficiently and as confidently as possible.
+It’s not just people in America who need to have this type of assistance, but people in places like Canada need it to, and companies similar to Faris CPA have been known to advocate for their clients in an effective way when it comes to tax audits, and they can give all of the relevant help and advice to ensure that this doesn’t happen again.
+All the client is asking for is a quick and easy resolution to the problem.
 Remember that the government is not under those same time demands.
 Often times, IDRs that are issued by auditors are overly broad and you are not required to produce all the documentation requested.
 Start by asking the auditor to reduce the scope of the audit in the first meeting to the key issues.
 Knocking out key issues to the satisfaction of the auditor can likely streamline the rest of the audit.
 If you encounter pushback from the auditor, do not be afraid to get their manager involved or to send the case to IRS Appeals.
 As long as what you are asking for is reasonable, the IRS will generally work with you to make the process as smooth as possible.
 Remember that the auditor has a workflow too and is similarly motivated to move things along as expediently as possible.

 Treating Sales Tax Audits Like Income Tax Audits